 This paper proposes an approach that chains the use of back-translation and deep learning models to improve the performance of Kurdish news headline classification.
 The evaluation of the proposed approach involves comparing it with a baseline model trained on the original data.
 Further, the study propose a novel Bidirectional Long Short-Term Memory (BiLSTM) architecture to enhance the performance of the deep learning model.
 The proposed approach can contribute to the advancement of NLP in low-resource languages such as Kurdish and can be extended to other similar tasks in under-resourced languages.
 Developing a robust news headline classification system for Kurdish is crucial for improving information access and promoting the Kurdish language and culture.
-It will help to improve the dissemination of Kurdish news and enable individuals to stay informed about current events in their native languages, such as Kurdish.
+It will help to improve the dissemination of Kurdish news and enable individuals to stay informed about current events in their native language.
+It is worth noting that limited research exists on data augmentation for less-resourced languages, such as Kurdish.
 This paper aims to bridge this gap by showcasing various data augmentation methods and utilizing Kurdish corpora.